surfpat/mediagoblin_ynh/README.md

 The transcoding is done in a separate thread thanks to Celery.

-The authentication is transparently managed by SSOwat which is made available in GNU MediaGoblin by the *httpauth* beta plugin and some patches to the source code.
+The authentication is transparently managed by SSOwat which is made available in GNU MediaGoblin by the *ynhauth* beta plugin and some patches to the source code.

+## TODO

+* Add backup/restore scripts
+* Improve *ynhauth* plugin, e.g. retrieve SSOwat portal URL dynamically
+* ...